 So you may not be able to see it while you are in it, but believe me when I tell you that you will thank him later.

 And to help you find comfort now, I am sharing some of my personal takeaways on trusting God when a relationship ends.

 But before I share how I learned to trust God after a difficult breakup, let’s first look into some of the reasons why God may remove a relationship from your life.

 1. It was only infatuation

 ‘an intense but short-lived passion or admiration for someone or something.’

 ‘patient, kind.
 It does not envy, it does not boast and it is not proud.
 It always protects, always trusts always hopes, always perseveres and it never fails.’
 (Excerpt of 1 Corinthians 13)

 2. The relationship became an idol

+An idol can be anything you desire more than God.
 It could be a physical object like money.
 It could be a status symbol like success or beauty.
-Or it could be the approval of people.
-For women, it is oftentimes the desire to be married.
+Or it could be the approval of other people.

 The idols speak deceitfully, diviners see visions that lie; they tell dreams that are false, they give comfort in vain.
 Therefore the people wander like sheep oppressed for lack of a shepherd. – Zechariah 10:2

 So how can you avoid making an idol out of a relationship and withstand its influence?